lurker18/lurker18/README.md

 -	 Efficient AI

 ## 📒 PAPERS
-- Gun Il Kim and Beakcheol Jang, HSGA: A Hybrid LSTM-CNN Self-Guided Attention to predict the future diagnosis from discharge narratives, IEEE Access (2023)
+- Gaspard Harerimana, Gun Il Kim and Beakcheol Jang, HSGA: A Hybrid LSTM-CNN Self-Guided Attention to predict the future diagnosis from discharge narratives, IEEE Access (2023)
 - Gun Il Kim, Sungtae Kim, and Beakcheol Jang, Classification of mathematical test questions using machine learning on datasets of learning management system questions, PloS ONE (2023)
 - Gun Il Kim and Beakcheol Jang, Petroleum price prediction with CNN-LSTM and CNN-GRU using Skip-Connection, Mathematics (2023)
 - Beakcheol Jang, Yeongha Kim, Gun Il Kim, and Jong Wook Kim, Deep similarity analysis and forecasting of actual outbreak of major infectious diseases using Internet-sourced data, Elsevier Journal of Biomedical Informatics (JBI) (2022)